Becoming self-employed

 Am I ready to become self-employed?

-To become a freelancer you need:
+To become self-employed you need:

 • A skill that others are willing to pay you for